SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 |:--:|
 | Neatly carved into the granite of the cave, in a serif hand, is "MARCH 15TH / ALEXR THOMSON / 1886 / AILSA CRAIG / GIRVAN.
 Underneath is possibly a carved image of something, but it cannot be made out. |

+Our walk took us close to a very low colony of Auks (no pics - we were concentrating on getting past them as quickly as possible to minimise disturbance).
+This colony could not have existed when rats were on the island.
+Elsewhere steep cliffs protect these birds from losing their eggs and chicks to predation, but here on the ground there's no defence.
+Wonderful to see, therefore, a growth in the colony thanks to the lack of danger.

-We carried out the drone survey, and then returned back.
-The south-west point of Ailsa Craig holds a deep seacave that makes walking a loop of the island impossible, so we walked back the way we came, passing a simple wooden structure that looked like a very old watcher's hide?
+Soon we were underneath the main Gannetry on the vast cliffs, and carried out the drone survey.
+The south-west point of Ailsa Craig holds a deep seacave that makes walking a loop of the island impossible, so once complete we walked back the way we came, passing a simple wooden structure that looked like a very old watcher's hide?

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240713_102830.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240713_102830.jpg) |
 |:--:|